Head-to-Head Comparison

 OpenEvidence vs UpToDate: Which Is Better for Physicians?

-OpenEvidence ranks #3 in our 2026 clinical decision support rankings with a 72/100 score from 87 physician reviews, while UpToDate ranks #4 with a 71/100 score from 312 reviews.
+OpenEvidence ranks #2 in our 2026 clinical decision support rankings with a 4.3-star rating from 16 physician reviews, while UpToDate ranks #3 with a 4.1-star rating from 19 reviews.
 OpenEvidence leads in overall physician satisfaction, though both platforms serve different clinical needs.
+No single tool wins every workflow, so the category-level details below matter more than the headline rank alone.

 Feature Comparison